NFTY: History

-In 2020 the URJ sold the property that Kutz Camp operated on to the town of Warwick, New York.
+In 2020, the URJ sold the property that Kutz Camp operated on to the town of Warwick, New York.

+In 2014, about 750 local youth groups were affiliated, representing over 8,500 members.

-Past NFTYites and NFTY leadership can be found as numerous rabbis, cantors, educators, social workers, synagogue leaders, and active Reform Jews across the world.
+Past NFTY members and leadership can be found as numerous rabbis, cantors, educators, social workers, synagogue leaders, and active Reform Jews across the world.

 Mission

 Throughout the 2014–2015 NFTY year, the Regional Presidents Network drafted a new mission statement to reflect the cohesive values, aspirations, and goals of the North American Federation of Temple Youth.
 This mission statement was formally adopted by the NFTY Board, General Board, and adult leadership after being presented at the 2015 NFTY Convention in Atlanta.
 The mission statement reads as follows: